helkyar/Templates/README.md

 These instrucctios are valid for both folders:
 Create a git repository on github (if you're planing on setting one up).
 Readme files are not included in the templates for obvious reasons.
-Once everything is set, init the local repository.
+Once everything is set, init the local repository and connect with the remote one.
 Commit the `.gitignore` file rigth away to avoid future problems.

     git init
+    git remote add origin https://github.com/username/new_repo
+    git pull origin main
     git add .gitignore
     git commit -m "Add gitignore"

-Before the inital commit of the project edit the `package.json` files as you see fit (in the `back` folder take into account that none of the database libraries are installed)
+Before the inital commit of the project edit the `package.json` files as you see fit (in the `back` folder take into account that there are no database dependencies specified)

     git add -A
     git commit -m "Initial commit"

-Now only thing left is to connect with the remote repository.
-And install all dependecies.
-Do it in this order unsless you want to wait till the installation process ends to link the repositories.

-    git remote add origin https://github.com/username/new_repo
     git push -u origin main

+Now only thing left is to install all dependecies.

     npm install

 ## Functionality